GeoscienceAustralia/wagl/docs/source/invoking.rst

 .. code-block:: bash

-   $ gaip_pbs --level1-list /path/to/level1-scenes.txt --vertices '(3, 3)' --model nbar --method bilinear --outdir /path/to/the/output/directory --logdir /path/to/the/logs/directory --env /path/to/the/environment/script --nodes 10 --project nx200 --queue express --hours 2 --email your.name@something.com
+   $ wagl_pbs --level1-list /path/to/level1-scenes.txt --vertices '(3, 3)' --model nbar --method bilinear --outdir /path/to/the/output/directory --logdir /path/to/the/logs/directory --env /path/to/the/environment/script --nodes 10 --project nx200 --queue express --hours 2 --email your.name@something.com

 The same job resources, but use PBSDSH instead of individual jobs being submitted to the PBS queue.

 .. code-block:: bash

-   $ gaip_pbs --level1-list /path/to/level1-scenes.txt --vertices '(3, 3)' --model nbar --method bilinear --outdir /path/to/the/output/directory --logdir /path/to/the/logs/directory --env /path/to/the/environment/script --nodes 10 --project v10 --queue express --hours 2 --email your.name@something.com --dsh
+   $ wagl_pbs --level1-list /path/to/level1-scenes.txt --vertices '(3, 3)' --model nbar --method bilinear --outdir /path/to/the/output/directory --logdir /path/to/the/logs/directory --env /path/to/the/environment/script --nodes 10 --project v10 --queue express --hours 2 --email your.name@something.com --dsh

-Each call to *gaip_pbs* will generate a new batch id, and each node will be assigned a job id.
+Each call to *wagl_pbs* will generate a new batch id, and each node will be assigned a job id.
 In this way each node will have its logs and output data contained in its own directory structure.
 For example:

 .. code-block:: bash